What is Squarespace exactly?

 They also offer an audit tool to help website owners identify non-compliance issues.
 This plugin can add semantic markup, alt text, color, and so many wholesome features that make websites very accessible using custom codes.

 With requests for “web accessibility” getting louder than ever in recent years, it’s now an indispensable factor that every domain host or owner must keep in mind when designing a template or web layout.
-Thanks to excellent platforms like Squarespace, that offer beautiful, ready-to-use templates that can be personalized to fit any purpose, website owners receive all they need in ensuring that their content is accessible for everyone.
+Thanks to excellent platforms like Squarespace, which offer beautiful, ready-to-use templates that can be personalized to fit any purpose, website owners receive all they need in ensuring that their content is accessible for everyone.
 However, you can’t rely entirely on CMS platforms.
 Therefore, you may need to install an additional plugin to comply with all accessibility guidelines fully.
 When you have a Squarespace website, the Squarespace website accessibility should be your priority in 2021.